-Once Diabetes UK has received an acceptance slip you will be contacted with a payment schedule.
+Once Diabetes UK has received an acceptance slip you will be contacted to activate the grant through the online Research Management System, followed with a payment schedule.
 Please contact the Research Team if you do not have a payment schedule for your grant.

-Project grants, RD Lawrence Fellowships, Sir George Alberti Research Training Fellowships, Harry Keen Intermediate Clinical Fellowships and PhD Studentships are paid quarterly in arrears on receipt of your invoice.
+Project grants, studentships and fellowships are paid quarterly in arrears on receipt of your invoice.

 Grants are paid on profile payments (rather than actual costs) as per the payment schedule.

-At the end of the award, the Principal Applicant is required to submit a Final report which includes a breakdown of the financial expenditure incurred for the duration of the grant.
-A final quarter invoice can then be submitted.
-Any unspent funds should to be returned to Diabetes UK and if this is the case the final invoice should be reduced to reflect this.
+At the end of the award, any unspent funds should be returned to Diabetes UK and if this is the case the final invoice should be reduced to reflect this.

 Diabetes UK will not supplement grants that have spent more than the initial award.